screwdriver-cd/guide/docs/user-guide/local.md

 ### set subcommand
 You can configure sd-local in key/value format.
-You have to set `api-url`, `store-url` and `token` to execute builds.
+You must set `api-url`, `store-url`, and `token` in order to execute builds.
 Please refer to the [List of keys](#list-of-keys) about available settings.
 ```bash
 $ sd-local config set <key> <value>